NixtenKame/SystemFox/README.md

 - Additional files and scripts
 - Improved structure and organization

+## What do the comments in the code mean?

+This perticular source code has comments in the code heres why:
+- It's there to help you understand what the code is for and what it does
+- It could also be instructions or options for edit so you know what to change **Some files/pages may not contain comments, this is due to me, the owner just now putting comments over the next few updates you will start seeing more and more comments**

 Stay tuned for updates as FluffFox becomes more powerful and feature-rich!

 ---